"Like" us on Facebook:

 Sponsorship hot buttons: drive store traffic; demonstrate community involvement; promote customer loyalty programs; promote in-store clinics

+Hospitals.
 Health care reform and industry consolidation continues to drive new sponsorship activity on behalf of hospitals.

 While hospitals previously used sponsorship in large part to promote areas of expertise, they are increasingly using the medium to promote broader health and wellness messages.